 B is for Birch

 You will notice that rune books and sites about birch folklore tend to be vague about exactly who the “birch goddess” might be.
-This might be because of the three rune poems, only one mentions any deities, and that deity is Loki.
+That might be because only one the three rune poems mentions a detiy, and that deity is Loki:

 Birch has the greenest leaves of any shrub;